ESMValGroup/ESMValTool_Tutorial/setup.md

 A full list of all ESGF nodes is available [here](https://esgf.llnl.gov/nodes.html).

 If you're running on a computing cluster without an ESGF node, such as your local machine, or your institue machine, you will most likely have to make a local copy of the data that you need.

+While some data will be provided by your tutors, there is simply too much data for your tutors to make it all available directly.

-If neccesairy, data can be downloaded using the
+If you do not have access to an ESGF node, data can be downloaded using the [synda tool](https://prodiguer.github.io/synda/index.html).
-[synda tool](https://prodiguer.github.io/synda/index.html).

 ### CEDA-Jasmin

+Please skip this section if you are not going to use JASMIN and go [here](Github account (Advanced)).

 If you do not already have an account on JASMIN, then request an account as soon as possible.